DFKI-NI/arolib/README.md

 #### General input parameters

 In order to plan with the `arolib` components, some parameters must be set by the user.
 This parameters are used by one or more of the planning components.
-All geometries must be given in the Cartesian coordinate system (geodetic coordinates must be transformed/projected accordingly, e.g. by using the available `CoordTransformer` type)
+All geometries must be given in the Cartesian coordinate system (geodetic coordinates must be transformed/projected accordingly, e.g. by using the available `CoordTransformer`)

 * **Field**: